ArturoTorres/stUPscales/README.md

-# stUPscales
+# Uncert-opt-comp
-Spatio-temporal Uncertainty Propagation across multiple scales
+ Uncertainty and optimal complexity R package

-# License
+ Copyright 2010 - 2019 Luxembourg Institute of Science and Technology.

-Copyright 2018 Luxembourg Institute of Science and Technology.
-All rights reserved.
-Any use of this software constitutes full acceptance of all terms of the software's license.
-The project is protected by GPL.
-See license file for further infos.
+This is a collection of R routines for Arturo's thesis.
+This might be devided/merged into other R packages later.

-# What is new!
+What is new!

 AggProp package:
   - 2016-10-22, version 1.0: